teddzyb/technohelper/README.md

 # TechnoHelper
 A helper bot for the TechnoFlare Discord Server.
 Provides information, utility, and moderation commands.

-Build under the Discord.js v13 library for interacting with the Discord API.
+Built under the Discord.js v13 library for interacting with the Discord API.

 ## Installation
 1. Clone the repo